-It’s less likely that you’ll see a split-dollar contract today, after changes in tax law in 2003 made the benefit less appealing for many businesses to offer.
-However, split-dollar life insurance still has some uses in small businesses and estate plans.
+It’s less likely that you’ll see a split-dollar contract today, after tax regulations for the benefit became stricter in 2003.
+However, it still has some uses in small business and estate plans.
 Depending on your situation, these are the pros and cons of a split-dollar agreement:

 Employer subsidizes the premiums for a costly permanent policy